 In the state of Georgia, vehicular homicide is defined by the unlawful killing of another person using a vehicle.
 To be guilty of the offense, the perpetrator does not have to have the intent to kill, malice, afterthought or premeditation.
-Our Office prosecutes Second Degree Vehicular Homicide, which is punishable by up to five years in jail and generally encompasses all vehicular homicides without intent to kill that take lace in violation on any traffic laws, with the exception of having under the influence, hit and run, and reckless driving.
+Our Office prosecutes Second Degree Vehicular Homicide, which is punishable by up to 12 months in jail and generally encompasses all vehicular homicides without intent to kill that take lace in violation on any traffic laws, with the exception of having under the influence, hit and run, and reckless driving.
 For example, a death resulting from a failure to yield in oncoming traffic, speeding, or driving too slowly, could be charged as a homicide by vehicle in the second degree.
 The Solicitor-General has attorneys dedicated to prosecuting these cases, and our Victims that helps families of the deceased through the court process and provides services to them.

 For more information, email: email@example.com or call (404)371-2261